- posted by:

 I did this post taking directly from the bible, outlining how and why the god character is not only abusive but displays some form of personality disorder (well multiple personalities is a given) that renders him incapable of empathy or mercy.
 I want to delve into that a bit deeper.

 Firstly I’m going to start off by looking at Robert Hare’s Psychopathy Checklist (PCL-R) which can be found in the book “The Psychopath Test” by Jon Ronson and also in The Girls Guide To Predators by Alison Summers::

-Now the Psychopath Checklist is scored thusly: Each of the items in the PCL-R is scored on a three-point scale according to specific criteria through file information and a semi-structured interview.
+Now the Psychopath Checklist is scored thusly: Each of the items in the PCL-R is scored on a three-point scale according to specific criteria through known information about the client.
 A value of 0 is assigned if the item does not apply, 1 if it applies somewhat, and 2 if it fully applies.

 The twenty traits assessed by the PCL-R score are: